AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: Infeasibility Task

 We explore three ways to infer the relative importance of constraints $c_i \in C_{\text{add}}$:

 \textbf{Local weighting.} For each slot $i$, the agent asks one clarification question and receives a slot-specific answer.
-From that \emph{local} exchange it extracts (i) a concrete constraint $c_i$ (e.g., $\text{MSRP} \le 20{,}000$, $\text{Model}=\texttt{"Civic"}$) and (ii) an importance score $w_i \in [0,1]$ inferred from the user’s language in that same turn.
+From that \emph{local} exchange it extracts (i) a concrete constraint $c_i$ and (ii) an importance score $w_i \in [0,1]$ inferred from the user’s language in that same turn.
 If the full set is infeasible, the repair step relaxes constraints in increasing importance, i.e., relax the smallest $w_i$ first until the feasible set becomes non-empty.

-\textbf{Global one-shot weighting.} Here the agent still extracts the constraint set $C=\{c_i\}_{i=1}^m$ from the dialogue, but defers weighting until the end.
-After the full transcript $S$ is collected, the agent runs a single holistic pass to assign weights jointly:

-Because $f$ conditions on the entire conversation, it can incorporate cross-turn trade-offs more consistently than local weighting.
-Relaxation again proceeds by removing constraints in ascending $w_i$ until feasibility is restored.

-\textbf{Pairwise ranking \cite{qin2024largelanguagemodelseffective}.} Instead of predicting absolute weights, the model decides relative importance through pairwise comparisons.
-Given two constraints $(c_i,c_j)$ and transcript $S$, it predicts which should be preserved:

-Aggregating these pairwise outcomes yields an ordering over constraints, and the relaxation sequence follows the least-preferred constraints first.
-This approach focuses directly on the \emph{ordering} needed for repair, without requiring calibrated numeric weights.

-In all three cases, once a feasible set $F(\cdot)$ is obtained after relaxing the least-important constraint(s), the agent chooses an item $x$ by maximizing a weighted satisfaction score over remaining constraints.
-Our full implementation follows this pipeline end-to-end (clarification $\rightarrow$ constraint extraction $\rightarrow$ feasibility check $\rightarrow$ preference-aware relaxation $\rightarrow$ recommendation).
+\textbf{Global one-shot weighting.} The agent extracts constraints $C={c_i}{i=1}^m$ during dialogue, but assigns importance only after observing the full transcript $S$.
+In a single global pass it computes weights ${w_i}{i=1}^m$ with $w_i!\ge!0$ and $\sum_i w_i!=!1$, conditioning jointly on $(S,C)$ to capture cross-turn trade-offs.
+If the full query is infeasible, it relaxes exactly one constraint, selecting $c_{j}$ where $j=\arg\min_i w_i$.

+\textbf{Pairwise ranking \citep{qin2024largelanguagemodelseffective}.} Rather than estimating calibrated weights, we treat the LLM as a pairwise comparator.
+For each pair $(c_i,c_j)\in C^2$ it predicts $c_i \succ c_j$ (or $c_j \succ c_i$) conditioned on the dialogue $S$, using an order-swapped query to reduce positional bias.
+We then aggregate pairwise outcomes into a score $s_i$ (wins, with ties split) and induce a total order by sorting $s_i$.
+Repair relaxes the lowest-ranked constraint first, i.e., $c_{\arg\min_i s_i}$.

+We also introduce a hybrid, \textbf{local weighted + greedy}: if relaxing the least-important constraint still yields UNSAT, greedy method is applied outlined earlier.
+We include this to disentangle preference-ranking errors from feasibility/search failures.